Resolving Consumer Complaints

 If you are not satisfied with the response you get where the problem originated, ask to speak with the manager, team leader or senior officer present.
 They will have the authority to solve most problems immediately.

-If your problem is not resolved to your satisfaction with your first contact, we encourage you to escalate your complaint by telephone, mail, fax or email to the Customer Service Manager.
+If your problem is not resolved to your satisfaction with your first contact, we encourage you to escalate your complaint by telephone, mail, fax or email to a manager.

 736 Meridian Road NE